Doan Brook Restoration Near Horseshoe Lake Park

 The public engagement process for the Doan Brook Restoration Near Horseshoe Lake Park continues, and we want you to be a part of it.
-Join us to be a part of the planning process.
-In December, Learn about the project and join the design team for a hands-on, interactive community engagement activity.
-Learn more.
+Join us for the latest information.
+In May, learn about the design team’s progress since December.

 Virtual meeting: Monday, May 15, 2023 (6:00-7:30 p.m.)

 Open House: Thursday, May 18, 2023 (5:30-7:30 p.m.)

 2345 Lee Road, Cleveland Heights